hannah1ee/cse15l-lab-reports/lab03.md

 ### option 4. `-empty`
 - this option makes it so that `find` searches for empty files and directories
 - [Find - Linux man page](https://linux.die.net/man/1/find)
-  - I found the `-empty` option by looking through the Environment Variables section
+  - I found the `-empty` option by looking through the Environment Variables section, which outlines variables that can be set to customize aspects of how `find` operates.

 #### Example 1: finding all empty files within ./technical